akltech/Object-Detection/README.md

 # Create an OpenCV Program for Vehicle Detection

-This tutorial provides a hands-on introduction to video object detection with OpenCV-Python, the Python API of OpenCV.
+This tutorial provides a hands-on, step-by-step introduction to video object detection with OpenCV-Python, the Python API of OpenCV.
 To create your own vehicle detection program, complete the following steps.

 ## Tasks